PicklePod

 The pickleball world has a problem, and it's not getting better by ignoring it.

-Bad line calls have always existed in sports.
+Bad pickleball line calls have always existed in sports.
 Tennis has them.
 Volleyball has them.
-But there's a critical difference between making honest mistakes and developing a reputation for consistently calling balls out when they're actually in—always in your own favor, always at crucial moments in matches.
+But there's a critical difference between making honest mistakes and developing a reputation for consistently calling balls out when they're actually in, always in your own favor, always at crucial moments in matches.

-It begs the question: At what point does a pattern of questionable line calling cross over into cheating territory?
+It begs the question: At what point does a pattern of questionable pickleball line calls cross over into cheating territory?

 This is the conversation Zane Navratil and Nico brought to the forefront on The Dink's PicklePod after the PPA Atlanta event, and it's one the sport needs to have out loud.